How does the process work?

 It happens.
 Most children behave extremely well for other people and do a great job.
 Occasionally, they are tired or just having a bad day.
 If you are disappointed with the expressions you see in the photos I have taken I will happily retake the photos one more time to try to get better results.
 If the photos are of an adult and for some reason the facial expression isn't ideal, I will happily take photos one more time.
 The same is true for pets.

 May I purchase a print of my portrait for grandparents, relatives or my business?

 Yes you may.
 I try to make it a habit to photograph my work clearly enough to reproduce.
 Please let me know prior to delivery of your artwork if you would like additional prints.
-I will provide you with a direct link via email to my online store.
 In some cases I can print your piece myself.
 Let's talk about it.